Open datasets

 The data distributed here is under Creative Commons license, attribution: “Moana Project”.
 If you feel like it, feel free to tag BlackRig on Astrobin so I can see your results.

-The potential of what can be achieved on Moana’s Data with is showcased here.
+The potential of what can be achieved on Moana’s Data with is showcased on this collaborative Astrobin page.
+Some updates of the telescope are here.

 Imaging: